Content Warning:

 It was believed to be a means to treat fever, respiratory ailments, digestive disorders, gout, and liver diseases in times since past.
 It is still used for pimples, bronchitis, and gout.

-Cowslip (Primula veris): Primula veris is a herbaceous perennial flowering plant in the family Primulaceae.
+Primula veris is a herbaceous perennial flowering plant in the family Primulaceae.
 The species is endemic to much of temperate Europe and western Asia.
 It is however absent from northern areas, such as northwest Scotland, yet occurs in northern Sutherland, Orkney, and Scandinavia.
 Primula veris often hybridises with other Primula species.

 Aside from cowslip, terms attributed to Primula veris include common cowslip and cowslip primrose.
 The term 'cowslip' may reference its growth patterns, whether amid cow manure or in marshland and other damp terrains.
 Although the term 'cowslop' existed in Old English vernacular, and remains present in various dialects, the term 'cowslip' superceded it within the 16th century.

 Primula veris is variable in that it can be evergreen or semi-evergreen.
 It is a perennial plant that grows to 25 centimetres in height.
 It broadens as it matures.
-The leaves are 5 to 15 cm long and 2 to 6 centimetres in width.
+The leaves are 5 to 15 centimetres long and 2 to 6 centimetres in width.
 The yellow flowers are produced in spring.
 Clusters of 10 to 30 blooms occur together on one stem.
 Each flower is 9 to 15 millimetres in diametre.
 Red and orange flowers are uncommon, but can occur from cross-pollination.
 These can become locally widespread in areas where primula hybrids flower within the same duration as the cowslip.

 As a species, it is often found near water sources.
 Open grounds such as fields, meadows, coasts, and clifftops may be frequent habitats for it.